InscryptionModding/InscryptionAPI/docs/wiki/index.md

 When written like this, the static property "NumberOfItems" now automatically syncs to the save file.

 ## API Extended Properties
-The API implements a system of custom properties that you can apply to cards, abilities, and card modification infos.
+The API implements a system of custom properties that you can apply to cards, abilities, and card modification info's.
 For more information on properties go [to this section](#custom-card-properties).

 Some extended properties are used by the API for certain functions.